 Discussion

 Herein, we defined a novel iterative framework in which we developed and tested a suite of dynamic predictive allometric models for two key pollinating taxa, bees and hoverflies.
-The hoverflies models represent the first predictive allometric models for this important insect group and the most comprehensive examination of both bee hoverfly body variation to date.
+The hoverflies models represent the first predictive allometric models for this important insect group.
+Additionally, we present the most comprehensive examination of both bee and hoverfly body variation to date that takes into account sex, biography and relatedness.
 We demonstrated clear and unequivocal proof of the utility of the intertegular distance (ITD) in predicting intra- and interspecific body size variation, as was first demonstrated by Cane (1987).
 Overall, both LME and PGLS model structures exhibited high predictive precision, resulting in a suite of highly applicable models for researchers worldwide.
 By incorporating biogeography, gender and/or taxonomy/phylogeny we improved model performance and overcame the limitations of traditional predictive allometry.
 These three predictors represent fundamentally related causes of body size variation in pollinating insects.

 Terrestrial invertebrates show considerable geographic variation in shape and biogeographical differences in predictive allometry are well-established.
 We found subtle yet significant body size variation in interaction with ITD between all three regions.
 The most pronounced differences in our study were between Australia and North America or Europe: both North American and European bees were heavier per unit ITD and exhibited reduced slopes.
 Martin et al (2014) assessed biogeographical patterns of order-level insect body-length allometric coefficients and contributed differences between geographic regions to a latitudinal gradient, suggesting comparable geographic regions should exhibit similar allometric coefficients.
 Our results conform to this prediction, although latitude wasn’t explicitly tested due to poor overall coverage within regions.
 However, previous studies have found both similarities (Gowing & Recher 1984 and Rogers et al. 1977) and differences in allometric coefficients between comparable regions (Schoener 1980 and Rogers et al. 1977) and only one prior predictive allometric study examined multiple biogeographic regions in concert, albeit as individual models (Schoener 1980).

-The key difference between these studies and our own, is that this study demonstrated that the influence of different biogeographic regions appears in conjunction with species evolutionary histories and sexual dimorphism.
+The key contribution of this study is that we demonstrate the influence of different biogeographic regions in conjunction with species evolutionary histories and sexual dimorphism.
 Observed biogeographical differences can arise from differing diversification patterns and as well as from sampling biases, such as random variation among species and the ranges of body size measured.
 Extrapolating estimates for specimens beyond the range of sizes/lengths used for model creation can lead to imprecise estimation of larger insects’ body mass because of the non-linear nature of allometric models (Sage 1982).
 Yet in both taxa, we sampled systematically across a wide range of body sizes (see Figure 1 for bees) and incorporated far more species than the majority of prior allometric studies that formulated predictive models at either the superfamily or family level.
 Therefore, differing diversification patterns and random variation in species sampled appear central to biogeographic differences in allometric coefficient patterns in this study.
 As a result, predictive allometric model development requires large-scale efforts incorporating multiple regions, biomes and ecosystems for greater accuracy in order to develop biological hypotheses and reasoning driving observed trends.